 The Doe's completed a "Financial Fact Finder" in advance of their initial meeting with PFP.
 Completing the fact finder was the first time they aggregated their financial picture into one place and proved to be a highly informative exercise.
 Having the data from the fact finder assisted their PFP advisor in assembling a list of questions that should be asked in advance of the financial planning process.

-During the 1-hour, free consultation, PFP explained their business structure, their flat fee system, how they handle wealth management relationships, and what the financial planning process would look like.
-Their PFP advisor took them for a test drive in the financial planning tool - RightCapital - and reviewed a mock Client Agreement with them.
+During the 45-minute, free consultation, PFP explained their business structure, their flat fee system, how they handle wealth management relationships, and what the financial planning process would look like.
+Their PFP advisor asked questions about their lives, their goals, and over the course of the conversation it became clear to Steve and Amanda that a financial plan is only partially numbers - a large portion of the value of the financial plan would be uncovering the personal goals and psychology they have around money.
 Steve and Amanda were reassured to have an exact dollar amount of the fees, a timeline of the process, clear expectations of their time commitment, and an understanding of the guidance they would receive from their financial plan.

 Steve and Amanda felt safe and comfortable with PFP's approach to financial planning and investment management and decided to move forward with the relationship.

-Steve and Amanda's PFP advisor explained it would be helpful to think of the PFP Financial Planning process as three distinct phases.
+Steve and Amanda's PFP advisor explained it would be helpful to think of PFP's 4-month Financial Planning process as three distinct phases.

 Phase 1 - The audit of the Doe's financial position.